-Day 4 – Jan 23 Breakfast and Dinner included
+Day 4 – Jan 22 Breakfast, Lunch and Dinner included

 Today we make our way to Matagalpa and beyond to the Selva Negra reserve.
 This relaxing and peaceful setting is ours to enjoy for the next 3 nights.
 Located in the mountains above Matagalpa its lush forest is the home of howler monkeys, emerald tucanettes and quetzals.
 Don’t be surprised if a monkey spends the night on the rooftop of your room!

 Along the way we stop to visit San Jacinto Hot Springs, full of boiling mud holes connected to the Telica Volcano.

 Before we reach our lodge we will travel through the Estelí region which is known for its world class tobacco and cigars.
 The Joya de Nicaragua is the primary cigar that the country exports; the first cigar factory was founded in 1964.
 However decades of war and Communist rule destroyed the brand and decimated the factory – and most of the rest of the country for that matter.
 Now making a comeback, this new Joya de Nicaragua Antaño cigar was created and we will tour the factory to learn about the production from the beginning to the final packaging.

 Day 5 – Jan 23 Breakfast and Dinner included

 Selva Negra Eco Lodge and Coffee Estate is a multiphaceted coffee estate exporting organic and sustainable coffee, and a world-class sustainable farm.
 This morning you will learn about their sustainable procedures on a tour through some of the many projects at the farm including free range pig raising, intensive cattle ranching, sausage and cheese production areas, compost and vermiculture production, organic laboratory, poultry production, as well as the methane gas generation from both human and farm animal excretes.